Season 1, Episode 1: Pilot12 September 1994

-Bailey's friend Will arrives in town for a visit during a break from college, and becomes surprised to see how frequently (and how much) that Bailey drinks on a regular basis.
+Bailey's friend Will arrives in town for a visit during a break from college, and is surprised to see how frequently (and how much) that Bailey drinks on a regular basis.
 Will tells Bailey to take it easy with drinking, but Baily snaps at Will to mind his own business.
 Suspecting that Bailey has a drinking problem, as well as having extremely low self-esteem, Will turns to Sarah to try to get her to talk to Bailey.
 Meanwhile, Grace moves into the Salinger house after a fire destroys her apartment, and not everyone is happy to have her there.
-Also, Julia decides that she can no longer live under Charlie's rules after she tells him about not going to Stanford and she moves into Sam's apartment, upsetting the quite life Sam had going for himself.
+Also, Julia decides that she can no longer live under Charlie's rules after she tells him about not going to Stanford and she moves into Sam's apartment, upsetting the quiet life Sam had going for himself.

 Season 3, Episode 18: MYOB5 February 1997